AdobeDocs/campaign-standard.en/help/integrating/using/about-adobe-experience-cloud-triggers.md

 ---
 title: About Adobe Experience Cloud Triggers
-seo-title: About Adobe Experience Cloud Triggers
-description: About Adobe Experience Cloud Triggers
-seo-description: By tracking specific behaviors from customers with Adobe Analytics, you can now send personalized emails to your customers in Adobe Campaign.
+description: By tracking specific behaviors from customers with Adobe Analytics, you can now send personalized emails to your customers in Adobe Campaign.
 page-status-flag: never-activated
 uuid: 0aa4bd6e-1bb5-4d0b-913b-eca93f050acd
 contentOwner: sauviat